alkem-io/website/content/en/home-lr/4-right-time/index.md

 # Section subtitle
 summary: 'aligned with powerful trends

-- concern over big tech,
+- concern over big tech

 - increased social awareness

-- the need to make progress on hard challenges.
+- the need to make progress on hard challenges

-Alkemio can help connect and accelerate progress towards a fairer society.
+Alkemio can help connect and accelerate progress towards a fairer society
 </br></br>
-The right platform at the right time.'
+The right platform at the right time'

 ---